MHDueT Logo

 The scaling tests are performed by using the Boson star code.
 It solves a single boson star by using a fourth order RK to evolve in time, 4th order finite difference to discretize the spatial derivatives and a 6th order Kreiss-Oliger dissipation to damp the high-frequency noise.

 We have considered three different versions of the code: AMReX-GPU, AMReX-CPU and SAMRAI (i.e., only CPU).
-The CPU runs have been performed in MareNostrum 4 (1 node=48 cores), while that the GPU runs have been perfomed in Tursa (1 node = 4 GPUs) and Frontera (1 node = 4 GPUs).
+The CPU runs have been performed in MareNostrum 4 (1 node=48 cores), while that the GPU runs have been perfomed in Tursa (1 node = 4 GPUs NVIDIA A100-40), Frontera (1 node = 4 GPUs NVIDIA Quadro RTX 5000) and MareNostrum 5 (1 node = 4 GPUs NVIDIA Hopper H100 64GB HBM2).

 Strong scaling for Boson Stars in unigrid